apache/flink/docs/content/docs/concepts/glossary.md

 #### Tuple

-This is a composite data type.
+A composite data type that has a finite ordered list of immutable elements.

 #### Unbounded streams